Humphrey–Hawkins Full Employment Act: Overview

 The Act set specific numerical goals for the President to attain.
 By 1983, unemployment rates should be not more than 3% for persons aged 20 or over and not more than 4% for persons aged 16 or over, and inflation rates should not be over 4%.
 By 1988, inflation rates should be 0%.
 The Act allows Congress to revise these goals over time.
-(It is worth noting that as of 2017 the Federal Reserve has had a target inflation rate of 2%, not 0%.
+(As of 2017 the Federal Reserve has had a target inflation rate of 2%, not 0%.
 0% inflation is not considered ideal and can lead to deflation which can hurt the economy.)

 If private enterprise appeared not to be meeting these goals, the Act in its original form, though not in its ultimate iteration, expressly allowed the federal government to create a "reservoir of public employment," provided of course that the legislation to establish the "reservoir" managed to become ratified.
 These jobs would have been required to be in the lower ranges of skill and pay to minimize competition with the private sector.

 The Act directly prohibits discrimination on account of sex, religion, race, age, and national origin in any program created under the Act.